carvalho28/carvalho28/README.md

 **`Enthusiast Developer`**

 <p>
-I'm a Computer Science and Engineering student, currently in third year.
-I am fascinated by computer science, particularly anything related to creating software to solve users’ problems.
+I'm a future MSc Student in Human-Centered Artificial Intelligence at DTU.
+I am fascinated by artificial intelligence, web and app development, and software engineering, particularly anything related to creating software to solve users' problems.
 </p>

 ---